-- Drain the cashews in a colander and rinse with cold water.
-Transfer the cashews to a blender, preferably a Vitamix, and pour in enough cold filtered water to cover them by 1 inch, about 3 cups.
-Blend on high for 2 to 3 minutes, until very smooth and creamy without any trace of graininess.
+- Drain the raw cashews in a colander and rinse with cold water.
+Transfer the cashews to a blender, preferably a Vitamix, and pour in 1 cup water.
+Blend on high until very smooth and creamy without any trace of graininess.
 The cashew cream should be smooth on the palate; add more water if necessary.
 If you’re not using a heavy-duty blender, you may need to strain the cashew cream through a fine-mesh sieve to get rid of any grittiness.

 - Cover and refrigerate until ready to use.
-It will thicken as it sits, so blend with ½ cup or so filtered water if needed to reach the desired consistency.
-It can also be frozen.**
+It will thicken as it sits, so blend with 2 Tablespoons or so filtered water if needed to reach the desired consistency.

 Disclosure: I received a complimentary review copy of Crossroads.
 The thoughts & opinions are totally my own.